Yes, we must often wash our hands.

 A lot of this would play more thrillingly if the characters didn’t seem as wooden; if the series felt like it was written to serve more than just a need to present power plays.
 Characters of various degrees of evil, along with various degrees of business savvy, clash in endless scenes of trying to get the upper-hand.
 Their lacking construction doesn’t sustain the tension needed, even with the cartel putting Marty on a ticking time clock, or numerous scenes in which Marty has to think on his feet to secure thousands of dollars from archetypal blue collar folk.
 Along with its penchant for malevolent characters to go on rambling monologues in order to convey some type of way they do business, “Ozark” is like a turgid fantasy on the art of making deals.

 Other character threads fill in the running time of each 55-minute episode, but given the script’s established limits, are by no means revelatory.
 It affects performances in most cases, as with Linney’s underutilized Wendy character, who slowly comes to terms with the life-or-death uprooting that her family has experienced and has her own way of manipulating people.
 But she's subjected to hammy sequences like in a grocery store, where she freaks about mint ice cream.
 Children Charlotte and Jonah have their own mini-stories, like Charlotte’s first-person interaction with the boys from both the area and not or Jonah’s fascination with the cartel coming to kill his family, and soon taking up the business mentalities of his father.
-Charlotte gets the worst of any major character, lazily written as a teenager (“Their Snapchats are like FOMO 24/7,” she says about her friends back home) but the indifferent handling just proves part of the show’s creative atmosphere.
+Charlotte gets the worst of any major character, lazily written as a teenager (“Their Snapchats are like FOMO 24/7,” she says about her friends back home) her indifferent handling more evidence of a show that can easily think too small.

 From the very first episode, “Ozark” is dressed up like a David Fincher movie, using the green and gray tints that the director adores, along with a score that clicks and beeps just like the work that Atticus Ross & Trent Reznor have previously done for the influential filmmaker.
 Bunched with the sullen tone in its storytelling, which seeks to take viewers deeper into the criminal activity of the Ozarks and into the life of Marty before the cartel comes calling, you can see the dramatic aspirations for this series.
 But if you look past that veneer, “Ozark” is far less rich in just about everything except flashy business ideas, its story only able to offer binge-viewers some mindless puzzles.